amandewatnitrr/networking-in-linux/lesson-1.md

 - `systemd-networkd` is a module for the systemd system management framework that handles network interface configuration.
 It's not as widely adopted as `NetworkManager`, but it's also quite a bit newer and is often found primarily on systems where there isn't a desktop environment available. `systemd-networkd` provides us the `networkctl` tool, which we can use to view interfaces and, like NetworkManager, we can tell it whether or not we want it to manage particular devices.

 - In the Ubuntu world, there's another tool we should be aware of called `netplan`.
 We can think of this as a network configuration manager configuration manager, because it lets us define a network configuration using a YAML text file and then that configuration is converted into configuration information, either for `NetworkManager` or `systemd-networkd`.
 Netplan is more of a high-level configuration tool and it lets us build network configurations that can easily be used with deployment or orchestration tools.

+## Network Interfaces

+- On modern distros, software called `udev` monitors the devices physically attached to the system and informs the operating system about them.

+- When the system starts up, udev looks for devices that the system has installed and provides names for network devices so we can interact with them.

+- `udev` also runs while the system is running and reports updates or changes in hardware status like plugging in a USB ethernet or WiFi adapter, or plugging in an ethernet cable to an ethernet adapter.

+- Udev is an important part of how the system works with hardware, but for our purposes here, we'll just take a little peek at how it works with network devices.

+- Once it detects network adapters, `udev` uses what's called `predictable network interface` naming a set of rules that provide a name for each interface on a system based on the information available to udev.

+- The goal of predictable naming is to always assign the same name to the same hardware resource over time while predictable naming isn't usually a problem for us when we only have one network adapter.

+- It helps to solve the situation where a system has multiple network interfaces.
+And for whatever reason, the system detects them in a different sequence than it usually does.

+- The primary effect of predictable naming that we see as users is that our network interfaces will often have fairly cryptic looking names.
+The predictable network interface naming rules that udev follows, try to name interfaces, using information about them.

+- It can also be useful to find out a little bit about the hardware and interface uses.

+- On most systems, we can explore more about our network hardware with the commands, `lspci`, and `lsusb` to investigate devices on the USB and PCI buses.

+- And we can also use the `lshw` command to show information about system hardware.
+With these tools, we can find out the manufacturer of the device, the model, what driver is being used and what the capabilities of the device are.